 Return of voting papers

 Completed voting papers may be returned via post or in person at any Christchurch City Libraries branch during normal opening hours.
-Voting papers may also be returned to Christchurch City Council service centres or Christchurch City Council Civic Offices at 53 Hereford Street before noon on Saturday 12 October.
+Voting papers may also be returned to Christchurch City Council service centres or Christchurch City Council Civic Offices at 53 Hereford Street.

 Find out more about voting and special votes

-Results of the Christchurch City Council and Canterbury District Health Board elections will be available on the Christchurch City Council website.
+Results of the Christchurch City Council and Canterbury District Health Board elections are available on the Christchurch City Council website.

 All resident voters and non-resident ratepayer voters whose names appear on the electoral rolls are eligible to vote in their local government elections.